The Price (comics): Publication history

-The story was originally published in black and white in Eclipse Graphic Album Series #5 (1981).
+The story was originally published in black and white in Eclipse Graphic Album Series #5 in 1981.
 It was reprinted, with colorized artwork, in Dreadstar Annual #1 (Marvel Comics, 1983).
 The graphic novel was repackaged one more time, with the addition of a Vanth Dreadstar story from Epic Illustrated #15, by Slave Labor Graphics.

 Synopsis

 The story begins with a description of the Empirical Galaxy and the two cosmic superpowers that rule it: The Monarchy and the Instrumentality, who have been engaged in a galactic war for two hundred years.
 The Monarchy is a twelve-centuries old dynasty founded and maintained by a royal family.
 The Church of the Instrumentality is devoted to "The Twelve Gods", whose leaders hold both spiritual and temporal authority over half the Galaxy.
 The priests of the Instrumentality are scholars and magicians.
 The church is corrupt, and its leaders devoted to power, both temporal and magical.

 As the story continues, Darklock's brother is horribly murdered.
 Darklock investigates and finds out that his brother was killed by a demon, and sets out to discover who sent it.
 Before he can investigate, he is called before the Lord High Papal, head of the church, who orders him to abandon the investigation.
 The official cause of death is ruled "industrial accident".

 Darklock seems to accept the ruling, but plans to continue his investigation.
 He reveals this to his familiar, a nun named Sister Marian, and adds that his magical abilities are far more advanced than the church realizes.
 Though he had planned to use his powers to increase his standing in the church and thereby dictate state policy, he will now use them to find his brother's killer.

 Darklock succeeds in learning which demon killed his brother, then raises the demon itself.
 Forcing answers from the demon with his magic powers, Darklock learns that it had been sent by an immensely powerful wizard, a man Darklock could not hope to stand against.
-However, the demon also reveals that while it was in the wizard's power, the wizard tortured it mercilessly, causing the demon to hate the wizard so greatly that it is willing to do something it would never otherwise have done: transport Darklock to a dimensional plane where he can absorb godlike magical energy, and become far more powerful than the wizard.
+The demon also reveals that while it was in the wizard's power, the wizard tortured it mercilessly, causing the demon to hate the wizard so greatly that it is willing to do something it would never otherwise have done: transport Darklock to a dimensional plane where he can absorb godlike magical energy, and become far more powerful than the wizard.
 Darklock agrees, and receives the power; the ordeal is so great that his body is all but destroyed.
 He loses both legs, one arm, his right ear, and his left eye; and what remains of his body is wasted and unnaturally elongated.
 Using the remnants of his brother's estate, he repairs his body with cybernetic parts, maintaining his existence through his will, his great magical ability, and his powerful sense of self-belief.